-In this blog I discuss if the sport sector’s medal obsession has become unhealthy and whether the quest for gold is actually detrimental to the sector as a whole.
+In this blog, Jack Waddingham, Marketing Manager at Sport:80 discusses if the sport sector’s medal obsession has become unhealthy and whether the quest for gold is actually detrimental to the sector as a whole.

 The dust is starting to settle following UK Sport’s decision to withdraw funding for seven Olympic and Paralympic sports; a decision which now threatens the existence of the sport’s elite programmes.
 The widespread outcry from the announcement has brought UK Sport’s funding rationale in to contention, questioning whether the quest for podium places is actually beneficial to the sport sector as a whole.

 If you’re not familiar with how UK Sport allocates funding to National Governing Bodies of Sport (NGBs), their decision is almost exclusively based on how athletes perform at the highest level.
 UK Sport’s mantra is that success at the Olympic and Paralympic Games plays a significant role in inspiring the nation to participate in sport, therefore justifying the use of public money (whether there is evidence to back this up is something we’ll get to a little later).
 The ‘success’ of a sport is then measured on its medal haul and those with a bigger pile of bronze, silver and gold are deemed to be more worthy of funding than others.